floragunncom/search-guard-docs/_content/_docs_tls/tls_certificates_production.md

 order: 300
 layout: docs
 edition: community
-description: We explaing the different certificate types of Search Guard and how to generate them for a production system.
+description: We explaining the different certificate types of Search Guard and how to generate them for a production system.
 resources:
   - troubleshooting-tls|Troubleshooting TLS problems (docs)
   - https://search-guard.com/elasticsearch-searchguard-tls-introduction/|An introduction to TLS (blog post)